 Students take the thesis course twice, in two consecutive semesters (Research in Educational Communication and Technology).
 Students are advised to complete all other course requirements prior to enrolling in the thesis course for the second time, in order to devote their final, graduating semester exclusively to the thesis.

 Background in education, teaching, learning, and such related areas as psychology is useful to successful completion of the Program.
 Students who in their adviser's view lack background academic or work experience necessary to effective performance in the Program or achievement of individual goals may be required to complete course work in such areas, either to fulfill the cognate requirement or by taking courses beyond the 36 credit requirement for the degree.

 International students may be required to take English language courses in addition to the 36 credits required for the Master of Arts degree.
 This determination is made on the basis of scores on an English language proficiency examination all international students take upon arriving at NYU.

 - Thesis Capstone Project

-The thesis is a culminating project for which you are expected to integrate and apply what you have learned through previous academic work and field experiences, with faculty supervision.
+The thesis capstone is a culminating project for which you are expected to integrate and apply what you have learned through previous academic work and field experiences, with faculty supervision.

-You will develop your thesis projects in a two-semester consecutive course sequence.
-Thesis students meet in class as a group weekly, reporting on the progress of their projects, discussing their research, and screening prototype media for peer and faculty critique.
-At the conclusion of the semester, students present their thesis projects to the DMDL community at the ECT Design Expo, a thesis showcase event.
+You will develop your thesis capstone projects in a two-semester consecutive course sequence.
+Thesis capstone students meet in class as a group weekly, reporting on the progress of their projects, discussing their research, and screening prototype media for peer and faculty critique.
+At the conclusion of the semester, students present their thesis capstone projects to the DMDL community at the ECT Design Expo, a thesis capstone showcase event.